anuragji/DefaultSort/README.md

 DefaultSort
 ===========

 This plugin can be used to change the Omeka default sorting, which is set to `date added`.
 Any metadata element may be used as the new default sort when browsing either collections or items.
+Public collections may be exluded from the specified item sort and instead use an alternate sort method.
+This can be used for example to display items of a specific collection in chronological order (when accessed via 'items/browse?collection=foo'), while the rest of the items will be sorted by title.

 #### Please note